-Before joining the foundation, Voorhies lived for nearly 20 years in emerging markets.
-He worked extensively in Africa and Eastern Europe to establish and grow successful and sustainable microfinance organizations with client-driven cultures that delivered innovative financial services to poor households and communities.
-He served most recently as CEO of Opportunity Bank of Serbia where he managed the bank through a successful turnaround.
-He also founded Opportunity Bank of Malawi, the first commercial microfinance bank in Malawi, and grew it to become one of the largest providers of financial services in the country using alternative delivery channels, including biometric smart cards, and mobile banking.
+Before joining the foundation in 2011, Rodger worked in emerging markets for nearly 20 years.
+In sub-Saharan Africa and Eastern Europe, he helped establish and grow successful microfinance organizations with client-driven organizational cultures that delivered innovative financial services to poor households and communities.
+He was CEO of Opportunity Bank of Serbia, where he managed the bank through a successful turnaround, using data to reach smallholder farmers.
+He founded Opportunity Bank of Malawi, the first commercial microfinance bank in Malawi and grew it to become one of the largest providers of financial services in the country using alternative delivery channels (e.g., biometric smart cards, mobile banking).
 Today, nearly one out of every five Malawi families has a relationship with the bank.

-Voorhies was a post graduate in organizational behavior and sociology at Northwestern University, he holds a master’s degree in management from Kellogg School of Management, and a bachelor’s degree in business administration from Biola University.
-He has contributed to numerous publications in the microfinance industry and is a former member of the board of Nyika-Vwaza Conservational Trust, an organization dedicated to conserving the wildlife and habitats of northern Malawi.
+Rodger was a postgraduate student in Organizational Behavior and Sociology at Northwestern University, and holds a Master’s degree in Management from Kellogg School of Management and a Bachelor of Science degree in Business Administration from Biola University.
+Rodger contributes to numerous publications in the microfinance industry and is a former Member of the Board Nyika-Vwaza Trust, which is dedicated to conserving the wildlife and habitats of Northern Malawi.